Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 Try experimenting with different video lengths to find one that works best for your audience.
 If you notice better metrics on your videos that are under 30 seconds, focus on creating shorter video content.
 If your longer videos outperform your shorter ones, stick to those.

-#5: Use a Third-Party App to Edit Your Instagram Video
+#5: Use Apps to Edit Your Instagram Video

 There are tons of apps and software that you can use to not only improve the quality of your videos but also add branding to them, whether it’s your logo, font, or some other design element.

-Check out 12 apps for editing Instagram videos here!
+Check out favorite 12 apps for editing Instagram videos here!

 View this post on Instagram